SummittDweller/docksal-d6-starter/README.md

 require($local_conf_file_path);
 }
 ```

 You should now be able to `dsh up` and install drupal as above.

 #### Getting the legacy site's database

 All our D6 sites use the backupmigrate module.
 We just install & enable module on local site.
 Backup existing site -> Download -> Restore on local.
 You can also setup a drush alias and sql-sync.

 #### Legacy Site GIT issues
 If you pulled your legacy site into /docroot you now have a git project in a git project.
-You may want to add /docroot to the .gitignore of the docksal-d6-starter project.
+You may want to add /docroot to the .gitignore of the drupal6 project.
 If you love pain and mental anquish you can do something with git submodules.

 ## What's next?

 This project just begs for an init script.
 A normal docksal init can re-provision the whole machine.
 Since `drush site-install` doesn't work in d6 there's still going to be a manual install, but post install there's a ton of repetitive stuff that gets done on a migration-source site.
 If anybody has any bright ideas...

+## TODO

+Project still relies on drude/blinkreaction images (blinkreaction/drupal-apache:2.2-stable) These should be switched to the docksal images ( docksal/apache:2.2-stable )